sharpmachine/beautyiam.org/wp-content/plugins/jetpack/readme.txt

 8. Mobile Theme

 == Changelog ==

+= 2.2.5 =
+* Enhancement: Stats: Counting of registered users' views can now be enabled for specific roles
+* Bug Fix: Security tightening for metadata support in the REST API
+* Bug Fix: Update the method for checking Twitter Timeline widget_id and update coding standards
+* Bug Fix: Custom CSS: Allow the content width setting to be larger than the theme's content width
+* Bug Fix: Custom CSS: Fix possible missing argument warning.

 = 2.2.4 =
 * Bug Fix: JSON API compat file include was not assigning a variable correctly, thus throwing errors.
 This has been resolved.